-FocusTrack includes Spotlight 2.0, Active Track 3.0, and Point of Interest 3.0.
+FocusTrack includes Spotlight 2.0, ActiveTrack 4.0, and Point of Interest 3.0.

-Spotlight 2.0: Fly freely while the camera remains locked on the subject with this convenient mode.
+Spotlight 2.0: Control the aircraft manually while the camera remains locked on the subject with this convenient mode.
 Move the roll stick to circle the subject, move the pitch stick to alter the distance from the subject, move the throttle stick to change the altitude, and move the pan stick to adjust the frame.

-ActiveTrack 3.0: There are two modes of ActiveTrack 3.0.
+ActiveTrack 4.0: ActiveTrack 4.0 has two modes.
 Move the roll stick to circle the subject, move the pitch stick to alter the distance from the subject, move the throttle stick to change the altitude, and move the pan stick to adjust the frame.

 - Trace: The aircraft tracks the subject at a constant distance.
-In Normal and Tripod mode, the maximum flight speed is 8 m/s.
-Note that the aircraft can sense and avoid obstacles in this mode when there are pitch stick movements.
-The aircraft cannot avoid obstacles when there are roll and throttle sticks movements.
-In Sport mode, the maximum flight speed is 19 m/s and the aircraft cannot sense obstacles. - Parallel: The aircraft tracks the subject at a constant angle and distance from the side.
-In Normal and Tripod mode, the maximum flight speed is 12 m/s.
+In Normal and Cine mode, the maximum flight speed is 12 m/s.
+The aircraft can sense obstacles in this mode when there are pitch stick movements, but cannot sense obstacles when there are roll and throttle stick movements.
+In Sport mode, the maximum flight speed is 19 m/s and the aircraft cannot sense obstacles. - 2.
+Parallel: The aircraft tracks the subject at a constant angle and distance from the side.
+In Normal and Cine mode, the maximum flight speed is 12 m/s.
 In Sport mode, the maximum flight speed is 19 m/s.
 The aircraft cannot sense obstacles in Parallel.

 Point of Interest 3.0 (POI 3.0): The aircraft tracks the subject in a circle based on the radius and flight speed that is set.
-The mode supports both static and moving subjects.
-Note that if the subject is moving too fast it may be unable to track and the flight altitude is fixed during tracking.
+The mode supports both static and moving subjects such as vehicles, boats, and people.
+Note that the altitude of the aircraft will not change if the altitude of a subject changes and subjects that move too fast may be lost.